shorthills-ai/llama_index/docs/getting_started/reading.md

 3. **Understanding LlamaIndex**

    Once you've completed the Getting Started section, this is the next place to go.
-In a series of bite-sized tutorials we'll walk you through every stage of building a production LlamaIndex application and help you level up on the concepts of the library and LLMs in general as you go.
+In a series of bite-sized tutorials, we'll walk you through every stage of building a production LlamaIndex application and help you level up on the concepts of the library and LLMs in general as you go.

 4. **Optimizing**

    Already got a working LlamaIndex application and looking to further refine it?
-Our optimizing section will walk you through the [first things you should try](/docs//optimizing/basic_strategies/basic_strategies.md) like your embedding model and chunk size through progressively more complex and subtle customizations all the way to [fine tuning](/docs/optimizing/fine-tuning/fine-tuning.md) your model.
+Our optimizing section will walk you through the [first things you should try](/docs//optimizing/basic_strategies/basic_strategies.md) like your embedding model and chunk size through progressively more complex and subtle customizations to [fine tuning](/optimizing/fine-tuning/fine-tuning.md) your model.

 5. **Module guides**